Mindset

 Problem, No Problem

-There is never a problem in small business, only the opportunity to learn, to seek then implement a profitable solution.
+There is never a problem in small businesses, only the opportunity to learn and implement a profitable solution.

 Ian Nye – Consultant